joelagnel/bpfd/README.md

 this repository and if you want to use BPFd with BCC, please look at this [pull request](https://github.com/iovisor/bcc/pull/1675) to get needed BCC support.
-Also please see the discussion [on this thread](https://github.com/iovisor/bcc/pull/2298) on this thread for reasons for deprecation, etc. Also note that, future development of eBPF tracing tools on Android is focusing on running bpftrace on Android as that is where the community is moving towards.
+Also please see the discussion [on this thread](https://github.com/iovisor/bcc/pull/2298) for reasons for deprecation, etc. Also note that, future development of eBPF tracing tools on Android is focusing on running bpftrace on Android as that is where the community is moving towards.
 I will keep everyone updated about the developments, if you are interested in this area, let me know if you want me to